HL7/davinci-deqm/source/pages/vte1.md

 ### Individual MeasureReport
 {:.no_toc}

-Aggregator pushed the Bundle of supporting resource with VTE-1 Individual MeasureReport Bundle to the end user.
+Aggregator pushes the Bundle of supporting resource with VTE-1 Individual MeasureReport Bundle to the end user.

 Note to Balloters: We are actively seeking input on whether a technical workflow diagram  would be of value for this use case {:.note-to-balloters}